Car Seats: The Rules of the Road

 - Never put a child in a rear-facing car seat in the front seat if there is a passenger-side air bag.
 Serious injury or death can occur from the impact of the air bag against the back of the car seat.
 The back seat is the safest place for all children since it is farthest away in front end collisions, the most common type of accident.
 The back middle seat is the most preferable seat for children because they are also better protected from side-impact collisions in that seat.

 - Keep your child in a rear facing car seat for as long as possible given your car seat's weight and height limitations.
-The newest safety recommendations suggest that children remain rear-facing until 2 years of age.
+The newest safety recommendations suggest that children remain rear-facing until 2 years of age, or until they reach the height and weight maximum for the seat.
 At age 2, a child may be moved into a forward-facing car seat appropriate for the child's height and weight.

 - Use a forward-facing car seat for as long as the child fits well (for example, shoulders below the seat strap slots and ears below the top of the back of the seat).